taw00/element-rpm/README.md

 ### For Fedora...

+If you prefer to use Copr (Fedora Project) directly, follow the instructions at this link: <https://copr.fedorainfracloud.org/coprs/taw/Riot/>

 <!--
-If you prefer to use Copr (Fedora Project) directly, do this...
 ```
 sudo dnf install -y dnf-plugins-core # If you haven't installed it yet
 sudo dnf copr enable taw/Riot